kiharalab/MAINMASTplugin/README.md

 #### Download MAINMAST plugin

+Download plugin code from github [here](https://github.com/kiharalab/MAINMASTplugin.git).

+###### This first step is really important!!!
-Download plugin code from github [here](https://github.com/zhayuhong/MAINMASTplugin).
-Make sure you remember the path where you put this code, it will be used for set up configuration later.
+Make sure you remember the path where you put this file, it will be used for set up configuration later.

 For example, if the file is stored at
 ```